werent4/deep_stock/README.md

 ## Navigation
 * **datasets**

-  folder datasets stores datasets from stock market for certain periods of time(e.g. 1d, 1h, 15min etc.)
+  folder datasets stores datasets from stock market for certain periods of time(e.g. 1d, 1h, 15min etc.).
 * **getdata**

-  folder getdata stores scripts to obtain all necessary data for training the model
+  folder getdata stores scripts to obtain all necessary data for training the model.